 Heber's historic core features many charming characteristics.
 As streets are improved, there is opportunity to retain desirable qualities and add new elements that increase beauty and safety.
-The image below features reduced pavement width, wide parkstrips, consistent walkways, street trees, lighting, preserved irrigation ditches and both natural and more formal parkstrip plantings.
+The image below features reduced pavement width, wide parkstrips, consistent walkways, street trees, lighting, swales with some irrigation ditches preserved, and both natural and more formal parkstrip plantings.

 Where possible, Heber should retain the rural feel that Heber's open irrigation ditches convey.
 As the City moves toward pressurized irrigation and working irrigation ditches are slowly replaced, some streets should be designated to preserve historic ditches and retain related rural context.
-Since existing ditches will accommodate storm water for the near future, a phased approach is suggested.
+Since existing ditches and street-adjacent swales will accommodate storm water for the near future, a phased approach is suggested.
 A more detailed streetscape plan and streetscape options should be considered.